Sovietization of the Baltic states: Transitional governments 1940

-The Soviets began a constitutional metamorphosis of the Baltic states by first forming transitional "Peoples Governments."
-Led by Stalin's close associates, the local communist supporters and those brought in from Russia, forced the presidents and governments of all three countries to resign, replacing them with the provisional People's Government.
+The Stalinist Soviet regime initiated a constitutional metamorphosis of the three Baltic states by first forming transitional "Peoples Governments."
+Led by Stalin's close associates, the local communist supporters and those brought in from the Soviet Union forced the presidents and governments of all three countries to resign, replacing them with the provisional "people's governments".

-The Soviets did not immediately install the virtually unknown leaders of the tiny existing Communist parties in each state, but rather put together a broadly left-wing coalition while simultaneously having Soviet emissaries present lists for cabinet installations about which even minor changes would not be sanctioned.
+The Soviets did not immediately install the virtually unknown leaders of the tiny existing Communist parties in each country, and instead put together a broadly left-wing coalition while simultaneously having Soviet emissaries present lists for cabinet installations about which even minor changes would not be sanctioned.
 The new cabinets at first denied any intention of setting up Soviet regimes, not to mention incorporation into the Soviet Union, instead claiming only to remove "fascist" politicians from office.

-In late June and early July, the cabinets announced that the Communist Parties were the only legal political parties.
-All non-Communist controlled public activity was proscribed, while political, social ideological and religious groups which could be subsumed into the Communist fronts were disbanded, including even the Boy Scouts.
+In late June and early July 1940, the cabinets announced that the Communist Parties were the only legal political parties.
+All non-Communist controlled public activity was proscribed, while political, social ideological, and religious groups which could be subsumed into the Communist fronts were disbanded, including even the Boy Scouts.
 Police forces were replaced by specially recruited militias.
 Formed "Peoples Armies" were rapidly Sovietized in preparation for their eventual absorption into the Red Army.

 Rigged elections 1940

 On July 14–15, 1940, rigged parliamentary elections for the "People's Parliaments" were conducted by local Communists loyal to the Soviet Union.
 Because of newly installed election restrictions, only the Communists and their allies were effectively allowed to run.
-The election results were completely fabricated to give the Communists large majorities: the Soviet press service released them early, with the result that they had already appeared in print in a London newspaper a full 24 hours before the polls closed.
+The election results were completely fabricated to give the Communists large majorities; the Soviet press service released them early, with the result that they had already appeared in print in a London newspaper a full 24 hours before the polls closed.

 The new assemblies met for the first time in late July, in each case with a single order of business—petitions to join the Soviet Union.
 This belied claims prior to the elections that no such action would be taken.
 In each case, the petitions passed.
 In due course, the Soviet Union "accepted" all three petitions and formally annexed the three countries.
 The Soviet Union, and later Russia, used these votes to buttress its claim that the Baltic peoples had voluntarily requested to join the Soviet Union after carrying out socialist revolutions in their countries.

 Public tribunals were also set up to punish "traitors to the people": those who had fallen short of the "political duty" of voting their countries into the USSR.